Minenik2/SCYTHE/README.md

 # SCYTHE

-This is a game made in godot for the piratesoftware16 gamejam where the theme was "You are the weapon"
+This is a game made in godot for the piratesoftware16 gamejam where the theme was "You are the weapon" If you wish to try out the game you can find it here: https://minenik.itch.io/scythe

 ## Concept
 ### Gameplay overview